Marcelo Olivera: Universidad San Martín

 In January 2019, Olivera appeared in training sessions at Universidad San Martín in Peru, having turned 20 years old and without having signed a contract with Quilmes, at least for the moment, according to the decision of the directive.
 The legislation says, that when a player turns 20 years old and the club haven't signed with him or the player refuses to sign his first contract, the player can go to a club in a different country from the club of origin as a free player.

-Olivera did not return to Quilmes training on 3 January 2019 because he did't have a contract, and on 4 January 2019, he turned 20 and began training with Universidad San Martín.
+Olivera did not return to Quilmes training on 3 January 2019 because he didn't have a contract, and on 4 January 2019, he turned 20 and began training with Universidad San Martín.
 Quilmes, through the Argentine Football Association, immediately attempted a protest of the case.
 Eventually, Olivera made the preseason with San Martín, scoring goals in friendlies and signing a contract as a free player on 10 February 2019.

-On 16 February 2019, he made his official debut for the club in a 1-1 draw against UTC Cajamarca, where he also scored his first goal in Peru and at a professional level.
+On 16 February 2019, he made his official debut for the club in a 1–1 draw against UTC Cajamarca, where he also scored his first goal in Peru and at a professional level.
 Although he began to enjoy a lot of regularity, an injury in June took him away from the courts throughout the 2019 season, returning to play in February 2020 again, after more than 7 months out of action.
 He left the club at the end of 2020.

-Estudiantes
+Estudiantes Río Cuarto

 In June 2021, Olivera returned to Argentina and joined Estudiantes de Río Cuarto.
 A year later, in June 2022, Olivera was loaned out to Sportivo Las Parejas until the end of the year.
+Ahead of the 2023, he was then loaned out to Villa Dálmine for the rest of 2023.
+However, the loan was cut short, as the club confirmed on 31 August 2023, that Olivera was one of a few players that had been dismissed from the squad.

+On October 24, 2024, after spell at Independiente Chivilcoy, Olivera joined Bartolomé Mitre.
+But already in January 2025, he returned to his former club, Estudiantes RC.